 At the Oxford and Cambridge Club, we will do all we can to ensure that your visit is as enjoyable as possible.
 To maintain this level of service, the expectation is that all Members and their guests will dress in a fashion in keeping with the tenor of the Club.

-Less stringent standards may be applied to children under 14 years of age than to those aged 14 and above.
+Less stringent standards apply to children under 14 years of age.

-Before entering the Club house, please turn off:
+Before entering the Club house, please turn off or switch to silent:

 On arrival, please report to the Front Desk, then:

 (1) Subject to (2), members and guests shall not take any item of luggage (including without limitation suitcases, shopping bags, large handbags, rucksacks, brief cases, portfolios, folders and laptop cases), outer clothing or umbrella into any public room, and shall immediately remove any such item of luggage, clothing or umbrella when requested to do so.

 (2) The prohibition in (1) on taking brief cases, portfolios, folders and laptop cases does not apply in relation to the Lower Sitting Room and the Pall Mall Room.

 (3) Luggage may at the discretion of the Secretary be left at the front desk for up to seven days but no more, subject to the member agreeing in writing that the item of luggage concerned may be disposed of after the expiry of seven days.

 Personal electronic equipment of any kind must be at all times either switched off or on silent mode, throughout the public rooms, corridors, staircases and on the Library Terrace.